2017 Put-in-Bay Road Races A Smashing Success!

 Indeed.
-Unique in vintage racing for many reasons including offering race- and non-race activities for participants — Put-in-Bay Road Race 2017 drew record-level entries for both racing- and non-racing cars… in total a little over 100 race cars and 60 street cars.
+Unique in vintage racing for many reasons including offering race- and non-race activities for participants — Put-in-Bay 2017 Road Races drew record-level entries for both racing- and non-racing cars… in total a little over 100 race cars and 60 streetcars.
 Representing a 50 percent increase over the 2016 event, entrants hailed from some 19 states and Canada.
 Those entrants were treated to more race time than previous years on an expanded 1.2-mile racecourse (receiving rave reviews from the drivers) plus a newly added paddock area providing generous space for large race rigs.

 Following right on his heels was The Reel Bar’s Mike Chervenak who most folks said was the most improved driver in the event in another 914.
 Miller Marina’s Rich Myers overcame head gasket issues to his Fiat 124 to finish strongly.
 Unfortunately, The Goat Racing Team Triumph Spitfire driven by Rich Hahn had mechanical gremlins that knocked it out of the competition.
 Rich, thanks to his wife Noreen’s lapse in good judgment, has already taken ownership of a new Datsun roadster race car and guarantees to his sponsors Scotty and Caroline Jackson that The Goat Team will prevail next year!!

 In addition to two days of spirited racing around the hay-bale lined airport circuit, entrants also were treated to a briskly paced original racecourse tour through the town where flaggers waved their yellow flags and residents and visitors lined the streets cheering for their favorite cars.
 The parade was so large this year that the entire length of the original course was covered.